SBG72/SBG72/README.md

 - 👋 Hi, I’m @SBG72
-- 👀 I’m interested in learning more about all abput computers!
+- 👀 I’m interested in learning more about all about computers!
-- 🌱 I’m currently learning how to use LinkedIn!
+- 🌱 I’m currently working on my programming skills!
 - 💞️ I’m looking to collaborate on any projects that use my current skils or teach me new ones!
 - 📫 How to reach me- my email, sarabrigable@gmail.com !